markatango/stream-android-camera-to-website/README.md

 2. Create a `.env` file in the client root folder with the following contents:
  ```
  REACT_APP_BACKEND_URL=http://<backend server ip:port>
+  ...
+  REACT_APP_environment variables for firebase authentication and firestore database.
  ```
 3. Run `npm start` to start the client in your web browser.

 Alternatively, run `npm run build` to build a performant client.
 Host the client `/build` package on the same machine as the server (or adjust endpoints, above, as needed).
-Here is an example of a location block detail for NGINX:
+Here is an example of a location block detail for NGINX running on a local machine:

 ```
         location /remotecamera {